Robert Evans: Cotton Club murder

 In the early 1980s, Evans was introduced to theatrical impresario Roy Radin, a producer of traveling musical and comedy revues, by cocaine dealer Karen Greenberger (aka Lanie Jacobs).
 Radin was trying to break into the film industry with a movie about the legendary New York nightclub, the Cotton Club.
 The deal arranged on the film The Cotton Club mandated that Evans and Radin establish a production company in which each would own 45% of the film with the remaining 10% split between two other parties.
 Radin offered Greenberger (aka Jacobs) a $50,000 finder's fee for her efforts, which she found unsatisfactory.

 As The Cotton Club film financing was being arranged, the 33-year-old Radin was murdered in 1983.
 Contract killer William Mentzer was among four people sentenced for shooting Radin multiple times in the head and using dynamite to make identification by authorities more challenging.
 At the trial, Greenberger was convicted of second-degree murder and kidnapping.
 Her involvement was said to be over a fear of being cut out of a producer's role and potential profits from the film.
-As a result, the trial of Radin was dubbed the "Cotton Club" murder trial.
+As a result, the trial was dubbed the "Cotton Club" murder trial.

-Under the advice of his attorney Robert Shapiro, Evans refused to testify during a May 1989 preliminary hearing, invoking the Fifth Amendment to avoid incriminating himself.
+Heeding the advice of his attorney Robert Shapiro, Evans refused to testify during a May 1989 preliminary hearing, invoking the Fifth Amendment to avoid incriminating himself.
 Police reports that had been submitted to obtain search warrants indicated at least two witnesses said Evans was involved in the Radin murder.

 Greenberger testified during her 1991 trial that Evans was not involved in the murder.
 She also claimed during her trial that she had been Evans's lover.